schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/Step6.rst.txt

     lib.turn_around()

 .. caution:: Although you may see it in some tutorials, you should avoid using wildcard import statements like ``from library import *``.
 Although this imports all the functions in the library, it can cause problems with your code, since what you import may clash with existing code.
 This is sometimes called namespace pollution.
+You can also import individual functions using something like ``from library import turn_right``, but as you begin to import multiple libraries later, this can make your code confusing.

 Your Turn